KeyboardKit/KeyboardKit/Readmes/Appearance.md

 `KeyboardInputViewController` will automatically create a standard `keyboardAppearance` when the extension is started.
 You can use this appearance as is or replace it with a custom one.

-`StandardKeyboardAppearance` can be used together with a `SystemKeyboard` to create keyboard views that mimic the natie iOS keyboards.
+`StandardKeyboardAppearance` can be used together with a `SystemKeyboard` to create keyboard views that mimic native iOS keyboards.
 This makes it easy to style system keyboards and their buttons in any way you want.

 ## Resources & Assets